simplifyinsights/tableau-colors/README.md

 ## Metro

 Microsoft design language (or MDL)is a design language created by Microsoft.
 The design language evolved in Windows Media Center and Zune and was formally introduced as Metro during the unveiling of Windows Phone 7.

+## Social Platforms

+Added 20 colors for the main Social platforms.
+When combined with our Icon library, we will have both the Icons and Colors for generating Social Platform based dashboards.